Tom Tryon: Death

 Tryon died on September 4, 1991, at the age of 65 in Los Angeles, California.
-The announced cause of death was "stomach cancer".
-Tryon's literary executor, C. Thomas Holloway, later stated Tryon's stomach cancer was related to his HIV-positive status.
+The announced cause of death was stomach cancer.
+Tryon's literary executor, C. Thomas Holloway, later stated Tryon's illness was related to his HIV-positive status.
 Tryon asked to keep this information private.
 When Tryon's lover Clive Clerk explained, "Tom didn't want his readers or his relatives to know," Holloway disapproved, writing, "I see it as Tom's selfish silence helped the Dark Ages [of public acceptance of HIV/AIDS] continue into the millennium."